-Quotes on CHARISMA
+Quotes about CHARISMA

 "I have yet to find the man, however exalted his station, who did not do better work and put forth greater effort under a spirit of approval than under a spirit of criticism."

 — Charles Schwab

 "When I left the dining room after sitting next to Mr. Gladstone, I thought he was the cleverest man in England.
 But after sitting next to Mr. Disraeli, I thought I was the cleverest woman in England."

 — A women when asked her impression of the two English statesmen Benjamin Disraeli and William Gladstone after dining with them.

 "Beware of charisma . . .
 Representative Men; was Ralph Waldo Emerson's 1850 phrase for the great men in a democracy . . .
 Is there some common quality among these Representative Men who have been most successful as our leaders?
 I call it the need to be authentic—or, as our dictionaries tell us, conforming to fact and therefore worthy of trust, reliance or belief.
 While the charismatic has an uncanny outside source of strength, the authentic is strong because he is what he seems to be."

 "Throw away those books and cassettes on inspirational leadership.
 Send those consultants packing.
 Know your job, set a good example for the people under you and put results over politics.
 That's all the charisma you'll really need to succeed."

 — Dyan Machan